binoyjayan/p2sh/README.md

 🦀 🦀 🦀 Interpreter for the p2sh programming language 🦀 🦀 🦀

-The project served as a way for me to learn Rust, so many parts of the code may not be idiomatic.
+The project served as a way for me to learn Rust, so many parts of the code may not be the most idiomatic.
+A p2sh script can be edited using the [kilo editor](https://github.com/binoyjayan/kilo-rs/tree/main) that knows its syntax.

 ## Dependencies